enyojs/ares-project/hermes/README.md

 		$ curl -d "" "http://127.0.0.1:9009/id/%2Ftata?_method=DELETE"

 * `COPY` reccursively copies a resource as a new `name` or `folderId` provided in the query string (one of them is required, only one is taken into account, `name` takes precedence if both are provided in the query-string).
-The optionnal query parameter `overwrite` defines whether the `COPY` should try to overwrite an existing resource or not.
+The optionnal query parameter `overwrite` defines whether the `COPY` should try to overwrite an existing resource or not (default value: `"true"`).
 The method returns the node descriptor (as `PROPFIND` would return) of the new resource.
   * `201/Created` success, a new resource is created
   * `200/Ok` success, an existing resource was successfully overwritten (query parameter `overwrite` was set to `true`)
   * `412/Precondition-Failed` failure, not allowed to copy onto an exising resource